aryla/kuha/README.md

 unqualified [Dublin Core][].
 You can configure Kuha to use this module by settings the `metadata_provider_class` option to `kuha.importer.ddi_file_provider:DdiFileProvider`.
-The module needs two
-arguments: a domain name for the OAI identifier and a path of the directory to scan.
-Set these in the `metadata_provider_args` setting.
+The module needs two additional settings: a domain name for the OAI identifier and a path of the directory to scan.
+Configure these as `oai_domain_name` and `ddi_directory` in the configuration file.

 Example:

 ```
 # my_config.ini
 metadata_provider_class =
    kuha.importer.ddi_file_provider:DdiFileProvider

-metadata_provider_args =
-   my.organization.org
+oai_domain_name = my.organization.org
-   /srv/metadata
+ddi_directory = /srv/metadata

 # ...
 ```